NicolasBohorquez/hugo-blog/content/posts/tech/xavier-llm.md

 In my personal tests using the GPU to serve the Ollama LLMs is required to set the cooling to manual with at least 80% (5051 RPM).

-# Runninig Ollama
+## Running Ollama

 Nvidia introduced jetson containers as part of their [cloud-native](https://developer.nvidia.com/embedded/jetson-cloud-native) strategy, it allows to run containers using the GPU (cards and onboard) to accelerate the execution.
-In jetson the [github repo](https://github.com/dusty-nv/jetson-containers) mantains a series of ML/AI containers compatibles with several L4T kernels.
+In jetson the [github repo](https://github.com/dusty-nv/jetson-containers) maintains a series of ML/AI containers compatibles with several L4T kernels.

 Start by installing the containers support:
 ```sh